jalperin/academic-cv/cv.md

 Piwowar, H., Priem, J., Larivière, V., **Alperin, J.P.**, Matthias, L., Norlander, B., Farley, A., West, J. & Haustein, S. (2018).
 The State of OA: A large-scale analysis of the prevalence and impact of Open Access articles. *PeerJ*.
 :::

-**significance**

-This article was the first to use a new data source to establish on a large scale (using samples of over 100,000 articles) the extent of Open Access (OA) adoption across disciplines and publishers.
+**significance:** This article was the first to use a new data source to establish on a large scale (using samples of over 100,000 articles) the extent of Open Access (OA) adoption across disciplines and publishers.
 In it, we identify that nearly half of what is currently published is OA, and shed light on a growing class of OA, in which articles are freely available from the publishers, but are not openly licensed, making the long-term availability of these articles unclear.

 ### (4) EDITED VOLUME ON LATIN AMERICA'S OPEN ACCESS MODEL